-Glosses are available in clear if you only want to add shine, or in a variety of colors that can be used to create rainbow hair looks.
-You won’t need an activator to use them, and they are often vegan friendly and conditioning so they don’t harm your hair.
-You can just use it straight on your hair, and depending on your hair porosity the results will be more or less intense and long-lasting.
+Glosses are available in clear if you only want to add shine, or colors that can be used to create rainbow hair looks.
+You won’t need an activator to use them, and they are often vegan friendly and conditioning.
+You can just use it straight on your hair.
+Depending on your hair porosity the results will be more or less intense and long-lasting.

 What About Demi Permanent Hair Dye?

 Demi-permanent color is a longer lasting, no-ammonia version of a permanent dye.
-It doesn’t lighten the hair and only deposits color, but it’s mixed with a low volume developer and that means it will damage the hair a bit.
+It doesn’t lighten the hair and only deposits color, but it’s mixed with a low volume developer which will damage the hair a bit.
 However, it also has increased grey coverage and can be used to tone highlights, enhance your natural color or to color correct a bleach job gone wrong.

 If you have grey hair that is very fine and porous you can use demi-permanent dyes to cover it.
 However, often the result is blended hair that looks like natural highlights instead of grey hair.